 *Introduction to Redis

-In order to achieve its outstanding performance, Redis works with an in-memory dataset.
-Depending on your use case, you can persist it either by dumping the dataset to disk every once in a while, or by appending each command to a disk-based log.
+To achieve top performance, Redis works with an in-memory dataset.
+Depending on your use case, you can persist your data either by periodically dumping the dataset to disk or by appending each command to a disk-based log.
 You can also disable persistence if you just need a feature-rich, networked, in-memory cache.

-Redis also supports trivial-to-setup master-slave replication, with very fast non-blocking first synchronization, auto-reconnection on net split and so forth.
+Redis also supports asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

-You can use Redis from most programming languages out there.
+You can use Redis from most programming languages.

-Redis is written in ANSI C and works in most POSIX systems like Linux, *BSD, OS X without external dependencies.
-Linux and OSX are the two operating systems where Redis is developed and more tested, and we recommend using Linux for deploying.
+Redis is written in ANSI C and works in most POSIX systems like Linux, *BSD, and OS X, without external dependencies.
+Linux and OS X are the two operating systems where Redis is developed and tested the most, and we recommend using Linux for deployment.
 Redis may work in Solaris-derived systems like SmartOS, but the support is best effort.
-There is no official support for Windows builds, but Microsoft develops and maintains a Win32-64 experimental version of Redis.
+There is no official support for Windows builds.